 Below we present the findings highlighting the results for those respondents who indicated that they had ever been invited to join a deputy subgroup.
 We also include in the tables the results for those respondents who had never been invited so that the reader can compare the responses; however, the text focuses on highlighting the findings for those who had ever been invited because they are more likely to be familiar with subgroups.
 This is underscored by the fact that the percentage of respondents who indicated "don't know" for a particular response category was much higher for those who had never been invited.
-Deputies with fewer years of experience more commonly responded "don't know" to questions about subgroups.
-Throughout, we report Likert scale findings as either "agree" (which includes "strongly agree" and "agree") or "disagree" (which includes "strongly disagree" and "disagree").
+Deputies with fewer years of experience more commonly responded "don't know" to questions about subgroups.1 Throughout, we report Likert scale findings as either "agree" (which includes "strongly agree" and "disagree").